nest/nest-simulator/doc/userdoc/styleguide/styleguide.rst

   or figures to illustrate a point, do so!

 - Avoid terms like simply, just, or easy—your knowledge does not always equal your readers.
-Don't make your reader feel bad because they -simply- didn't understand something.
+Don't make your reader feel bad because they "simply" didn't understand something.

 - Write positively -  Use positive language rather than negative language